-Cloverfield House, on the corner of Quarry Road and Midland Street behind the Midland Hotel, is believed to have been built by the Burnell (or Burnill) family who quarried stone from land to the rear.
+Cloverfield House or Villa, is on the corner of Quarry Road and Midland Street behind the Midland Hotel.
+It’s believed to have been built in the 18th century by the Burnell (or Burnill) family, who quarried stone from land to the rear.
 From the late 1700s it was lived in by several generations of the Owen family who were also quarry owners and stone merchants.
-In the latter part of the 19th century it was the home of the village doctor James Nowell and from about 1887 to 1904 was occupied by sign writer Frederick Leslie and his family.
+In the 1870s it became the home of the village doctor James Nowell and from about 1887 to 1904 was occupied by sign writer Frederick Leslie and his family.

 The photograph above was taken in about 1906 when the house was owned by Charles Hubert Greenwood Fox.
 He was born in Holbeck in 1873 and ran a business roasting cocoa.
 The photo is of him, his wife Alice (nee Brown), baby George, Lovis Cyril Fox and his sister Frances.
 After they left the house passed to Charles Hubert’s younger brother, Francis Cecil Pearson Fox, who earned a living as a fitter on textile machinery.
 After his death in 1940 the property passed to his unmarried daughter Gladys Mary Fox.